venu-shastri/clean-code-craft/design-smells.md

 For example :-
 >Consider **Scattered Concern** , a design problem that occurs when multiple code elements implement a functionality that should have been implemented by only a few elements.
-Often, elements that implement the scattered functionality contain code smells such as God Class, Feature Envy, Intensive Coupling, Divergent Change, and the like
+Often, elements that implement the scattered functionality contain **code smells such as God Class, Feature Envy, Intensive Coupling, Divergent Change**.
+- As the code elements implement a scattered functionality, these elements are likely of realizing at least two functionalities: their predominant functionality and another one, in which the predominant functionality can be either the scattered one or not.
+Either way, the elements implement more than one functionality, which leads them to the appearance of a God Class.
+- Additionally, the methods in the class have to communicate with other classes that also implement the scattered functionality.
+Thus, these methods can contain instances of Feature Envy, leading to the appearance of an Intensive Coupling smell.
+- Furthermore, every chance in the functionality will impact the elements that implement it; thus, these elements will have the Shotgun Surgery and Divergent Change.
+>In summary, these code smells could appear in the elements due to the scattered functionality, i.e., due to the Scattered Concern.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjA2MDc5OTUsLTUzMTQzOTkzM119
+eyJoaXN0b3J5IjpbLTE1Nzc5ODQ1NDUsLTUzMTQzOTkzM119
 -->